chef/chef-workstation/www/README.md

 ├── site
 │   ├── content
 │   │   ├── workstation                 # where to keep markdown file documentation
-│   ├── data
+│   ├── layouts
-│   │   ├── chef-workstation            # where to keep structured data files used for data templates │   ├── layouts
 |   │   ├── shortcodes
 |   │   │   ├── ws_<shortcode_name>.md  # how to name your workstation-specific shortcodes